Wakoma/Lokal/roles/docs/files/domains.md

 ## Static certificates

-Suppose you have set your domain's DNS to your server IP and you already have the certificate generated.
-It must be two files - a key and certificate.
-Those files MUST have standard extensions `.key` and `.crt`.
+Suppose you have set your domain's DNS to your Lokal server IP and you have a wildcard certificate for your domain.
+Then you can use this certificate and matching key for Lokal.
+Both files MUST have standard extensions `.key` and `.crt`.
 The certificate must be a wildcard certificate because Local currently does not support multiple static certificates - one for each subdomain.
-Your hosts vars would look following
+The only host var that needs to be setup is `static_certificate`.

 ```yaml
 static_certificate: "certificate-filename-without-suffix"